xpack/xmake-js/README.md

 ## Purpose

-The main purpose of the `xmake` tool is to build xPacks.
+The main purpose of the `xmake` tool is to build xPacks, but it can be used outside xPacks as well.
 The approach is similar to `cmake`, just that instead of using a proprietary scripting language (with a syntax not exactly easy to parse, or even to read), it uses a JSON file, which can be easily processed by any 3rd party tools.

-Functionally, `xmake` can be seen as a combination of `cMake+make`.
+Functionally, `xmake` can be seen as a combination of `cmake+make`.
 The initial version actually generates the `make` files, and call `make`.
 Future versions will also import/export Eclipse CDT configurations.

 ## Prerequisites

 If this is your first encounter with `npm`, you need to install the [node.js](https://nodejs.org/) JavaScript run-time.
 The process is